 There are many other churches in Alexandra: St Engenas, the Zion Christian Church, the African Methodist Episcopal church, Mary Immaculate Catholic Church, the Oblate Mazenod Mission House, the Convent of St Angela, the Missionary Church, the Alexandra Baptist Church, the Apostolic Strangers of South Africa, the Alexandra Lutheran Church, the Evangelical Lutheran Church, the Gereformeerde Church, the Full Gospel Church of God, the Christian Apostolic Church in Zion in South Africa, the Evangelical Church in South Africa, the Alexandra Seventh Day Adventist Church, the Assembly of God, and the Zion Combination Church of South Africa.
 I’ve only focused on the churches I can date and will add others once I have confirmation.

 Church records for baptisms and marriages go back to 1907 and 1915.
 The foundation stone on the office building is dated 1960.
 Not sure if this is the same for the church.

 St. John the Divine 1904, Fawcus Street (1904)

 This church still stands in Belgravia on the corner of Fawcus and Scott Streets.
-It was designed by A. H. Wilson in 1904.
+It was designed by G. A. H. Dickson in 1904.
 The foundation stone was laid in the same year by Edith Grace Jeppe.
 The church was completed in 1905 and had alterations done in 1946.